Azure/Azure-Sentinel/Playbooks/ReadMe.md

 ![alt text](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Logic_Apps.svg "Azure Logic Apps")
 # About
-This repo contains sample security playbooks for security automation, orchestration and response (SOAR)
+This repo contains sample security playbooks for security automation, orchestration and response (SOAR).
+Each folder contains a security playbook ARM template that uses Microsoft Azure Sentinel trigger.

-## Each folder contains a security playbook ARM template that uses Microsoft Azure Sentinel trigger.
+## Instructions for deploying a custom template
 After selecting a playbook, in the Azure portal:
 1. Search for deploy a custom template
 2. Click build your own template in the editor
-3. Paste the conents from the GitHub playbook
+3. Paste the contents from the GitHub playbook
-4. Click Save
+4. Click **Save**
-5. Fill in needed data and click purchase
+5. Fill in needed data and click **Purchase**

 Once deployment is complete, you will need to authorize each connection.
 1. Click the Azure Sentinel connection resource